PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed brokerage to skip release/cache matching for ND
   * use all source locations for dis
   * use long hint for queryDatasetWithMap
   * added /Engage/LBNE/Role=pilot to acceptable roles